BLSQ/dhis2-taskr/doc/user-manual.md

 ## 7. Standard recipes reusable accross dhis2

-   - some recipes are quiet common to all dhis2 and it should be easy to install the app (without asking a developer to do it)
+Some recipes are quiet common to all dhis2 and it should be easy to install the app (without asking a developer to do it)

+   - user audit
+   - coordinates/geometry audit
-       - create users based on csv with username, name, email , roles, password, managed orgunit --> opensource in the dhis2 appstore
+   - create users based on csv with username, name, email, roles, password, managed orgunit
+   - export events as csv
+   - generate an xlsform based on a program
+   - ...

+Make sure to always have the latest version of taskr.

 ## 8. Recipes can accept parameters